LLNL/ygm/Readme.md

 * **Fire-and-Forget RPC Semantics** - A sender provides the function and function arguments for execution on a specified destination rank through an `async` call.
 This function will complete on the destination rank at an unspecified time in the future, but YGM does not explicitly make the sender aware of this completion.
-* **Pre-built Storage Containers** - YGM provides a collection of distributed storage containers with asynchronous interfaces, used for many common distributed memory operations.
+* **Storage Containers** - YGM provides a collection of distributed storage containers with asynchronous interfaces, used for many common distributed memory operations.
 Containers are designed to partition data, allowing insertions to occur from any rank.
 Data is accessed through collective `for_all` operations that execute a user-provided function on every stored object, or, when a particular piece of data's location is known, `visit`-type operations that